Aloe Tile Works

-Aloe Tile Works is a hand-made ceramic art tile company, creating custom tile.
-We are family-owned and operated and have been making tile in Corpus Christi, Texas for nearly twenty years.
+is a hand-made ceramic art tile company, creating custom tile.
+We are family-owned and operated and have been making tile in Corpus Christi, Texas for over twenty years.

-We believe in craftsmanship, flexibility and the quality of our product.
-We find our inspiration everywhere: in music, people, our gardens and even the ocean outside our front door.
+We believe in craftsmanship, artistry, and the quality of our product.
+We find our inspiration everywhere: in music, people, history, our gardens and even the ocean outside our front door.
 We blend classic ceramic style, traditional arts and crafts and contemporary design.
-We see ourselves in every tile we make and we want to help you find yourself in clay.
+We put ourselves in every tile we make and we want to help you find yourself in clay.

 We love what we do and we hope to share that with you.